abhinavbatra06/Churn-Analysis/README.md

 ## Key Observations

+- Customers on **yearly billing cycles** churn significantly less than those on monthly plans.
+Incentivizing longer-term plans can improve retention.
-- 10% of customers churn within the first 5 months - early engagement is vital
+- **Early churn is high**: 10% of users churn within the first 5 months.
+Improving onboarding and early engagement is critical.
-- **Yearly contracts** reduce churn hazard ~24x compared to monthly plans
-- **Married users** churn 40% less than single users
-- **Credit card payers** churn less than others
-- Offers initially increase hazard but risk drops with tenure - incentive duration matters
+- **Married users churn less**, indicating potential in targeting household plans or bundled services.
+- **Offer-driven churn is time-sensitive**: Offers increase churn risk initially, but risk decreases over time.
+Offer timing and targeting should be optimized.
+- **Credit card payment users show lower churn**, suggesting that optimizing for convenience in billing can aid retention.
+- **Static churn models underperform**: Time-varying survival models capture churn patterns more accurately, supporting more precise intervention timing.